Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Tier 2A (Optional) : Citizen Assemblies

-Citizens Assemblies are best formed as a second phase of Unified Democracy Deployment if requested by citizens (e.g. by a referendum).
-They are led by one or MPs covering a specific geographic area – varying on a State-by- State basis.
+Citizens Assemblies are best formed as a second phase of Unified Democracy Deployment if requested by citizens in a particular geographic area coving one or more Constituencies – led by one or more of its MPs.

-Their purpose is to bring communities together, jointly with Local Government, to convey their views and needs to the Development Authority – better informing the drafting of policy.
+Their purpose is to bring communities together, jointly with Local Government, to convey their views and needs to the NPC – better informing the drafting of policy.
 Also, to promote joined-up government between local and national levels.

-The legislature (House of Commons in the UK), consists mainly of a single Constituency Representative (MP) representing each consistency by achieving its highest vote.
+The legislature consists mainly of a single Constituency Representative (MP) representing each consistency by achieving its highest vote.
 In tune with the ethos of Unified Democracy, it is arranged as a flat debating chamber, rather the customary 2-Party Adversarial format.

 Most customary Legislative procedures would obviously continue unchanged (such as Parliamentary Select Committees and PMQs in the UK).